-A well-prepared and personal application is the best way for you to present yourself to a future host family and show why you are right for them.
-The application asks you to list your childcare experience, as well as your work and school background.
+A well-prepared and personal Au Pair Profile is the best way for you to present yourself to a future host family and show why you are right for them.
+The online profile asks you to list your childcare experience, as well as your work and school background.
 You will also have space to write about your personal hobbies, interests and talents.

 In addition to the information requested in the online application, you will also need to provide:

 - A personal letter to the host family

 - Photos of you that best describe you and your life